By: Team T12-3 Since: Aug 2018 Licence: MIT

 Binds itself to some data in

-so that the UI can auto-update when data inModel
+Modelso that the UI can auto-update when data inModelchanges. -

 Responds to events raised from various parts of the App and updates the UI accordingly.